1a1a11a/PyMimircache/index.md

 incorporates time factor when comparing cache replacement algorithms.
 [See documentation here](http://pymimircache.readthedocs.io)

 The target users of PyMimircache are **researchers** and **system administrators**.
 The goal behind PyMimircache is to provide a platform that
--   allow **researchers** to study and design cache replacement algorithms easily and efficiently.
+-   allow **researchers** to study and design cache easily and efficiently.
 -   allow **system administrators** to analyze and visualize their cache performance easily and efficiently.